tdore92/project-1/README.md

   location.reload()
 })
  ```
- <p>To finish off, I added the visuals with a couple of google sourced images and used Pixlr to make my desired snake parts viable.
+ <p>To finish off, I added the visuals with a couple of Google sourced images and used Pixlr to make my desired snake parts viable.
 I attempted to give each snake segment its own image, but decided against it with little time remaining, causing me to change my Pokemon theme to a Metroid one.
 Added in some game specific sounds upon eating the pellet and 'dying', and my first GA project was complete(ish)!</p>

 <img src="https://i.imgur.com/WlwChmr.png" alt="metroid snake image"/>